Ministry of Investments and European Projects sends European Commission Partnership Agreement for period 2021-2027

 The Ministry of European Investments and Projects (MIPE) has formally sent to the European Commission the document setting out the future strategic funding lines and the complementarity between Cohesion Policy-specific funds and programmes in the 2021-2027 programming period, as well as the possibilities of financing the development needs from other financial sources.

-According to an MIPE release sent to AGERPRES on Thursday, in the next period Romania will be able to progressively transmit to the European Commission and the operational programmes, depending on the conclusion of the informal negotiations with the European Commission for each one.
+According to an MIPE release sent to AGERPRES on Thursday, in the next period Romania will be able to progressively transmit to the European Commission and the operational programmes, depending on the conclusion of the informal negotiations with the European Commission for each one, Agerpres.ro informs.

 The total funding for cohesion policy and fisheries policy for 2021-2027 is 31.5 billion euros.